 I see most bloggers panic whenever Google announces an algorithm update.
 What’s your take?

-Google does what they want and there is nothing to do about it.
-The best way to approach this is to invest in assets that will always work and will always help you.
+Google does what they want, and there is nothing to do about it.
+The best way to approach this is to invest in assets that will always work and help you.

 Those 3 assets are